xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 To explore the software for the nodes that currently form the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

 Ephemera is working toward a phased decentralization of the network.
+Have questions or feedback regarding decentralization?
+Post to the [XMTP Community Forums](https://community.xmtp.org/c/development/ideas/54).

 Decentralization of the XMTP network will be achieved by a diverse set of independent third parties operating nodes all over the world.
 Decentralization is a top priority and is required to ensure that XMTP is able to serve everyone on the planet.